Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - WiFi Configuration Service.rst

 -	Apple App Store: https://apps.apple.com/sg/app/easy-wifi-config/id1194919510

-Open the example, ``“Files” -> “Examples” -> “AmebaBLE” -> “BLEWifiConfigService”``.
+Open the example, ``"Files" -> "Examples" -> "AmebaBLE" -> "BLEWifiConfigService"``.

 |image01|

 Upload the code and press the reset button on Ameba once the upload is finished.

 On your mobile phone, open the Realtek WiFiConfig app and tap the round button to scan for Ameba boards.